snltd/wavefront-cli/README.md

 ## General Rules

+### Listing Things

 Most commands have a `list` subcommand, which will produce brief "one thing per line" output.
+The unique ID  of the "thing" is in the first column.

 ```
 $ wavefront proxy list